 In a nutshell.

-Proxyeconomics is a theory of Campbell’s (or Goodhart’s) law in competitive societal systems.
+Proxyeconomics could be called a theory of Campbell’s (or Goodhart’s) law in competitive societal systems.
 The central insight is that any competitive societal system depends on proxy measures to mediate competition.
 Goodhart’s Law states that ‘When a measure becomes a target, it ceases to be a good measure’.
 Putting both together leads to the ‘central conjecture’ of proxyeconomics:

 ‘Any proxy measure in a competitive societal system becomes a target for the competing individuals, promoting corruption of the measure’.